semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 .end
 ```

-The netlist specifies a bipolar transistor that uses the model **hicuml2va** which is defined in the Verilog-A source file.
+This netlist specifies a bipolar transistor that uses the model **hicuml2va** which is defined in the Verilog-A source file.
-The model is made available to Ngspice via the **pre_osdi** command.
+The Verilog-A model is made available to Ngspice using the **pre_osdi** command.

-For generating this osdi file you must compile the Verilog-A code by running
+For generating the osdi file you must **compile** the Verilog-A code by running

 ```bash
 openvaf hicumL2V3p0p0.va